Dartmouth-Libraries/data-viz-seaborn/README.md

 The repo has the following structure:

 - `ppt`: The slide deck used in the introduction
-- `img`: Holds images used in the materials
+- `data`: Holds datasets used in the materials
 - `notebooks`: Notebook illustrating the main concepts discussed in this workshop

 ### Issues and feedback